Endometriosis can be suspected

 - in 80% of women with severe pelvic pain

 - in 20% of women with heavy bleeding

 - and in some women, because of clinical exams or imaging

 Endometriosis can cause pain

 - deep endometriosis ++++ severe pain in 95%

-- very severe for cyctic ovarian endometriosis in 80%
+- cystic ovarian endometriosis +++ pain for in 80%

 - +++ for cystic ovarian endometriosis

 - no effect (?) of subtle or microscopical endometriosis

 - other forms as adenomyosis - pockets: decreases fertility variably